 There are many reasons for doing day trips from Berlin.
 People interested in history can enjoy its unique architecture and visit the most important historical sites left over from World War II.
 For those who love art, the city has a lot for that.
-These people can enjoy the most of museums, churches, and operas.
-Most people do not have enough time for sightseeing and are usually looking for single day trips.
-For this purpose we intend in this article to introduce 7 wonderful day trips from Berlin.
+These people can enjoy most of the museums, churches, and operas.
+Most people do not have enough time for sightseeing and are usually looking for single-day trips.
+For this purpose, we intend in this article to introduce 7 wonderful day trips from Berlin.

 Wannsee with Beautiful Coastlines

-The most popular tourist destination on hot summer for trips from Berlin is Wannsee.
+The most popular tourist destination in the hot summer for trips from Berlin is Wannsee.
 This coastal area is a rowing spot for most wealthy people in Berlin.
 Attractions in the area include boating, seaside beaches, villas as well as visiting museums.
 Most people, of course, travel to this place for one of the main reasons, and that is the tranquility of its beautiful sandy beaches.

 Sachsenhausen Concentration Camp in Oranienburg

-One of more educational day trips from Berlin would be to Oranienburg to see Sachsenhausen Concentration Camp.
+One of the more educational day trips from Berlin would be to Oranienburg to see Sachsenhausen Concentration Camp.
 This place used to be one of the largest Nazi concentration camps.
 It was founded by the Nazi regime in July 1936, 35km north of Berlin.
-Because of its proximity to Berlin, officers were often trained in thar area before going to war.
+Because of its proximity to Berlin, officers were often trained in that area before going to war.

 Spreewald With Many Natural Beauties